Enjoy year-round comfort with Stephens Plumbing

 Oil furnaces are less efficient than gas furnaces by 10-20% but require less cost upfront.
 These furnaces are typically found in homes in the northeastern United States and are a great option for homes without access to natural gas.

 Electric furnaces are cheaper than their gas counterparts and can last up to ten years longer.
 While cheaper on the front end, electricity is often more expensive than gas and may lead to higher monthly heating bills.
-Our team provides trustworthy electric furnace installation and repair services near you.
+Our staff at our HVAC company provides trustworthy electric furnace installation and repair services near you in locations such as Aurora and Elmhurst.

 If gas or oil are not available where you live, a propane furnace may be a great option for you.
 Often less expensive than electricity, propane can provide your family with the warmth and comfort you deserve.